popeadam/Kometa/docs/config/settings.md

   minimum_items: 1 #(4)!
 ```

-1. Sets the `run_order` specifically for the Movies library
+1. Sets the `run_order` specifically for the Movies library.
-2. Sets the `minimum_items` attribute specifically for the Movies library
+2. Sets the `minimum_items` attribute specifically for the Movies library.
 3. Sets the global `run_order` which will apply to all libraries unless a library-level `run_order` is found, as
-showcased in the above example
+showcased in the above example.
 4. Sets the global `minimum_items` which will apply to all libraries unless a library-level `minimum_items` is found,
-as showcased in the above example
+as showcased in the above example.